ofa/django-bouncy/README.rst

 Processing Bounces and Complaints
 ---------------------------------
-Django Bouncy exposes valid Bounces and Complaints 2 ways: via Django Bouncy's ``Bounce`` and ``Complaint`` models, as well as via a signal that other parts of your Django application can attach to.
+Django Bouncy exposes valid Deliveries, Bounces and Complaints 2 ways: via Django Bouncy's ``Delivery``, ``Bounce``, and ``Complaint`` models, as well as via a signal that other parts of your Django application can attach to.

 To pull all the bounces from Django Bouncy, you'd simply import the model and make that request